AnestisTouloumis/HDTD/README.md

 There are also three utility functions:

-  - `transposedata` for interchanching the role of rows and columns,
+  - `transposedata` for interchanging the role of rows and columns,
   - `centerdata` for centering the transposable data around their mean matrix,
   - `orderdata` for rearranging the order of the row and/or column